 Key Takeaway

 Every dollar from streaming is self-employment income: subs, bits, ads, tips, and donations.
 The platforms report on 1099-MISC (Twitch, YouTube) or 1099-NEC/1099-K (Kick), but income below reporting thresholds is still taxable.
 Viewer donations are payments for entertainment, not gifts, regardless of what the viewer or the platform calls them.
 Claim every legitimate equipment, software, and home office deduction.
 Make quarterly estimated payments to avoid penalties.
-If you are streaming on multiple platforms and the tax side is getting complicated, I work with streamers on exactly this.
+If you are streaming on multiple platforms and the tax side is getting complicated, see the esports and gaming tax page.

 Platform-Specific 1099 Details